snaverm/Pokemon-Go-Rocket-API/README.md

 Q: Why PoGo?

 A: Because learning new things is always cool.
 Because it could be done.
-Because Microsoft rejected ST-Apps job application saying that he wasn't showing enough "passion", and this proves them wrong.
+Because Microsoft rejected my job application saying that I wasn't showing enough "passion", and this proves them wrong :)

 Q: Will this app feature 3D graphics and AR?

-A: No, for both of them.
-ST-Apps is just a single dev, He is not Niantic.
+A: No, for both of them, it just takes too much work.
 If you feel that you could do this, clone the repo, add the changes and submit a pull request.

 Q: Will this work on Windows Phone 8.1?